s2t2/clubhouse-cookbook/ADMINISTRATION.md

 ### Server Instance

-Navigate to the "Opsworks" service.
+Navigate to the "OpsWorks" service.

 Create a new stack in the "N. Virginia" region using the "Amazon Linux" OS, and use the advanced options to "use custom chef cookbooks", and specify the cookbook url, "_____________".